Hostwinds Tutorials

 Tags: Cloud Servers, Dedicated Server

-To ensure you have all of the required WSL components, please update Windows.
+To ensure you have all of the required WSL components, make sure Windows is updated.
 A relatively universal way to do so is as follows:

 wsl --install